 Each of the identified risks is estimated and evaluated and finally classified to the following risk categories:

-- Acceptable risk: No further risk reduction actions required.
+Acceptable risk: No further risk mitigation actions required.

-- Elevated risk: Further risk reduction actions recommended.
-Requires justification and approval by CFO if no further measures are taken.
+Elevated risk: Further risk mitigation actions recommended.
+Requires justification and approval by the CFO if no further measures are taken.

-- Unacceptable risk: Further risk reduction actions strongly recommended.
+Unacceptable risk: Further risk mitigation actions are strongly recommended.
 Requires justification and approval by the Board of Directors if no further measures are taken.

 30.2.4 Risk reduction, risk report and approval